Finding success with Smart Bidding: Google Best Practices

 - Time of day

-...and other factors like the ad creative in use or what re-marketing list someone may belong to as a result of visiting your site previously.
+...and other factors like the ad creative in use or what audience list someone may belong to as a result of visiting your site previously.
 All can be factored in at the moment of an impression so you get a bid that makes sense for you and your business goals.
-With Smart Bidding, this process is repeated every time that your ad enters an auction.
+Smart Bidding improves constantly as new signals are added to the algorithm.